 Treatments For Crow’s Feet

-For a relatively fast non-surgical treatment for Crow's Feet, Anti-Wrinkle Injections are a great treatment.
+For a relatively fast non-surgical treatment for Crow’s Feet, Wrinkle Smoothing Treatments are a great treatment.

 When you contract your muscles, the wrinkles around your eyes are seen.
-Anti-wrinkles Injections interrupt the signal that makes your muscles contract.
-This causes the muscles to stay relaxed and so unable to crease the skin.
+Wrinkle Smoothing Injections interrupt the signal that makes your muscles contract.
+This causes the muscles to stay relaxed and so they are unable to crease the skin.